afantasia-me/afantasia-me.github.io/_posts/2020-12-30-first-impressions-of-the-hp-envy-x360.md

 ...

 But holy shit, Zen 2.
 Wow.
-All this power at 15W?
+All this power at 15 W?
 FIFTEEN!?
 Honestly, I'm stunned.

-Spoiler Warning: This *15W laptop chip* trails only *ever so slightly* behind a *95W desktop CPU*.
+Spoiler Warning: This *15 W laptop chip* trails only *ever so slightly* behind a *95 W desktop CPU*.

 That's *insane*.

-Compared to the Surface Go (which I bought intending to use like a tablet, and ended up practically daily driving) which has a venerable 6W Pentium chip, this thing *shreds*.
+Compared to the Surface Go (which I bought intending to use like a tablet, and ended up practically daily driving) which has a venerable 6 W Pentium chip, this thing *shreds*.
 And compared to a 17" Clevo with a *desktop* 4770k, this thing is *actually a laptop*.
 As in, I can use it on my *lap* comfortably *without worrying where the nearest power outlet is*.
 And it's also *faster* (outside of GPU compute). 🤯

 AMD has made something truly special.